North Carolina Diminished Value Claims

 DeLaney v.
 Henderson-Gilmer Co., 135 S.E.
 791 (N.C.
 1926)

-The North Carolina Supreme Court held that the proper measure of damages for injury to a vehicle is the difference between its fair market value immediately before and immediately after the injury.
-The court further recognized that evidence of the reasonable cost of repairs and the reasonable market value of the vehicle after repairs is admissible to establish whether a loss in value remains.
+The North Carolina Supreme Court set the measuring stick still used today: damages for injury to a vehicle are the difference between its fair market value right before the crash and immediately after.
+The court also confirmed that both repair cost evidence and post-repair market value evidence are admissible to show whether a gap remains.

 Below are answers to common questions about North Carolina diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-North Carolina recognizes third party diminished value claims when another driver is responsible for the accident.
+Yes — North Carolina treats diminished value as recoverable property damage when another driver caused the accident.

-Yes.
-North Carolina follows a fault based system.
-The responsible driver’s insurer may owe compensation for loss in market value.
+The at-fault driver's.
+North Carolina is a fault-based state, so the responsible driver's insurer may owe you for the loss in value.

-Typically no, unless first party diminished value coverage is specifically included in the policy.
+Typically not, unless first-party diminished value coverage is written into your specific policy.

 Still have a question?